Wholesale & MVNO

 The key differentiator between MVNO and MNO is ownership of network infrastructure.
 MVNOs don’t invest in mobile network infrastructure, instead they focus on providing services to support their clients.

-Mobile operators host MVNOs for two main reasons.
+Mobile operators host MVNOs for two main reasons:

-Leveraging infrastructure to create additional revenue streams: Mobile network’s infrastructure usually has more capacity than users at any given time.
+Mobile network infrastructure usually has more capacity than users at any given time.
 Greater revenue can be generated by selling unused bandwidth to MVNOs.

 What kinds of MVNOs are there?